 Philmont Training Center

-The Philmont Training Center (PTC) is the only national volunteer training center for the Boy Scouts of America.
+The Philmont Training Center (PTC) is the national volunteer training center for the Boy Scouts of America.
 Since 1950, PTC has provided a unique environment for training volunteer and professional leaders, and a fun family program for every member of the family.
 Each year, more than 6,000 Scouters and family members attend PTC.
 Each conference features the latest tools and techniques, audiovisuals, discussions, idea sharing, and activities led by a faculty of experienced Scouters.
 All registered Scouters are invited to attend training center courses; council approval is no longer required.

 Philmont Scout Ranch provides an unforgettable adventure along its hundreds of miles of rugged, rocky trails.
 Program features combine the best of the Old West—horseback riding, burro packing, gold panning, chuckwagon dinners, and interpretive history—with exciting challenges for today—rock climbing, burro racing, mountain biking, and rifle shooting—in an unbeatable recipe for fast-moving outdoor fun.
+Philmont requires that each crew have two participants who have completed Wilderness First Aid and two participants have CPR training, and be able to show certification documents upon arrival.
+Find local courses on the training schedule page.

-Unit Trek Registration: Troops and Crews of seven to 12 members can register for a 12-day or 7-day trek during the summer, fall or winter.
-Due to the popularity of Expeditions, registration entries are taken online during the month of November, two years preceding the summer you would like to reserve for your unit.
-Due to the popularity of the Cavalcade program (trekking on horseback), a lottery is conducted in late January, a year and a half preceding the summer you would like to reserve for your unit.
+Unit Trek Registration: Troops and crews of seven to 12 members can register for a 12-day or 7-day trek during the summer, fall or winter.
+Due to the popularity of expeditions, registration entries are taken online during the month of November, two years preceding the summer you would like to reserve for your unit.
+Due to the popularity of the cavalcade program (trekking on horseback), a lottery is conducted in late January, a year and a half preceding the summer you would like to reserve for your unit.

 In addition to regular expeditions for crews of seven to 12 members, Philmont offers several special programs that are available to individuals and smaller groups: